github/objective-c-style-guide/README.md

 }
 ```

-## Exceptions
+## Exceptions and Error Handling

- * Don't use exceptions for flow control
+ * Don't use exceptions for flow control.
- * Use exceptions for programmer error, not error handling
+ * Use exceptions only to indicate programmer error.
-   * For error handling use error byref or RAC error subscriptions
+ * To indicate errors, use an `NSError **` argument or send an error on a [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) signal.
  * Use `@throw` rather than `[NSException raise:...]`

 ## Blocks